 - It defines measurable outcomes.

 - It helps to develop project timelines and schedules.

-- It helps to write a statement or work estimate to present investors for getting funds.
+- It helps to write a statement or work estimate to present to investors for getting funds.

 - It helps to assign and ensure no overlaps in the definition of responsibilities and resources.

-- It helps to include all important things without forgetting any critical task and stay away from redundant activities.
+- It helps to include all important things without forgetting any critical tasks and stay away from redundant activities.

 Format of WBS Template Excel

 This format based on a tree chart structure that’s shows the descending order of the work hierarchy.
 In the first column, you put some basic information like project name, project manager name who is handling this project, and starting and ending dates.